-ACLViewer provides a quick and simple way to browse the permissions that have been assigned to a folder structure and it can also be used to determine if a user has access to a specified folder structure.
-ACLViewer makes use of the Windows User Rights\Privileges to enable the browsing and viewing of the permissions set on the file system.
-The folder structure can be browsed irrespective of the permissions that have been assigned on the file system, as long as the user is a member of the local administrators group with the Backup rights is assigned.
+ACLViewer provides a quick and straightforward way to browse the Windows file permissions assigned to a folder structure.
+It can also determine if a user can access a specified folder structure.
+ACLViewer uses the Windows User Rights\Privileges to enable the browsing and viewing of the permissions set on the file system.
+The folder structure can be browsed irrespective of the permissions that have been assigned on the file system, as long as the user is a member of the local administrators group with the Backup rights assigned.

-- Can be used to view local or remote folder structures
+- It can be used to view local or remote folder structures

 - Familiar Windows Explorer style interface